 Total hours of instruction: 26 hours or 2.6 ASHA CEUs, introductory, professional level

-For information on our course offerings, or if you experiencing problems with setting up your student profile, or need help with registrations please email us at firstname.lastname@example.org or call 507-389-1094.
+For information on our course offerings, or if you are experiencing problems with setting up your account profile or need help with registrations, please email us at firstname.lastname@example.org or call 507-389-1094.